Carbon-Twelve-C12/supernova/README.md

    - UTXO tracking and management
    - Transaction history and labeling
    - Multi-address support with HD wallet functionality

+## Current Status

+This project is currently in an **ALPHA** state.
+Core functionality is implemented and operational, but some components need refinement:

+- **✅ Core libraries (btclib)**: Fully operational with stable APIs
+- **✅ Storage layer**: Working with proper persistence, backup and integrity checks
+- **✅ Network layer**: Basic P2P networking and block propagation is functional
+- **✅ Mempool**: Transaction storage and prioritization is working
+- **✅ Chain sync**: Block synchronization protocol operational
+- **⚠️ Mining**: Partially operational, some test failures in difficulty adjustment
+- **⚠️ Wallet**: Basic functionality works but needs integration testing
+- **⚠️ API services**: Limited implementation, needs expansion

 ## Getting Started